cdorst/MicroserviceMesh/README.md

 Microservices (one for each entity & operation-type) form network mesh over shared relational database.

-## Elements
+## Entities

-Each `Element` forms a code concept, entity, SQL table, Azure Table, pay-per-view & data-ownership smart contract, etc.
+Each `Entity` forms a code concept, entity, SQL table, Azure Table, pay-per-view & data-ownership smart contract, etc.

-Each `Element` has one or more of the following:
+Each `Entity` has one or more of the following:
   - !TODO Write microservice
   - !TODO Read microservice
   - !TODO Delete microservice
   - !TODO Permissions microservices

-`Element` APIs have one microservice per operation
+`Entity` APIs have one microservice per operation

-### Element Kinds
+### Entity Kinds

 | Kind                 | Sample Implementation Story     |
 | --------------------:| -------------------------------:|